Save

 Shop here – Amplitude Am2 (2°C) | Amplitude Am3 (-8°C)

 If you’re seeking a single sleeping bag to cover most adventures that offers a good balance between weight, durability, and versatility, the Ascent is the ideal choice.
-These bags offer more space than a mummy bag, and boast an efficient design with vertical chest baffles, a panelled footbox, and a 3D hood.
-The Ascent also features the Sea to Summit Free Flow zip design with both half and full-length side zips, plus a foot zip for temperature adaptability.
+These bags offer more space than a mummy bag, and boast an efficient design with vertical and horizontal chest baffles, a panelled footbox, and a 3D hood roomy enough to fit a regular Sea to Summit pillow .
+The Ascent also features the Sea to Summit Free Flow Zip design with both half and full-length side zips, plus a footbox zip for temperature adaptability.

 Technical features – 750+ Loft ULTRA-DRY Down.
-Relaxed tapered rectangular shape.
-Vertical chest baffles.
+Relaxed tapered rectangular or Mummy fit, depending on the model.
+Vertical and horizontal chest baffles (latter depending on the model).
 20D fabric.
 Panelled footbox.
 3D Hood.
 Free Flow zipper design.
-Can be joined with other bags.
+Can be joined with other bags, including women’s.

 Ideal for – Anything from car-based adventures to extended trekking in warm to cold climates.